tmarfil/f5-proxy-protocol-gateway-irule/README.md

 ## Get Involved

-We'd love to hear about your experience with the Proxy Protocol Gateway:
+We'd love to hear about your experience with the PROXY Protocol Gateway:

 - **Success stories**: Comment below if the iRule solved your integration challenge
 - **Feature requests, bug reports:** [Open an issue on GitHub](https://github.com/tmarfil/f5-proxy-protocol-gateway-irule/issues)